1955 Campeón de Campeones

-The 1955 Campeón de Campeones was the 14th edition of the Campeón de Campeones, an annual football super cup match since its inception in 1942, and the 13th held in the professional era of Mexican football.
+The 1955 Campeón de Campeones was the 14th edition of the Campeón de Campeones, an annual football super cup match.
+(Note: The edition number was calculated based on figures provided by Goal.com, with the first Campeón de Campeones having been held in 1941–42.)
 The match was played at Estadio Olímpico de la Ciudad de los Deportes on 10 March 1955 between the 1954–55 Mexican Primera División winners Zacatepec and the 1954–55 Copa México winners América.